Fourth Sunday of Lent - Mothering Sunday

 Amen.

-Christ, have mercy.
+Lord have mercy.

-Lord, have mercy.
+Christ have mercy.

-Lord, have mercy.
+Lord have mercy.

-Priest May Almighty God, have mercy on us,
+Priest: May Almighty God, have mercy on us,

 forgive us our sins and bring us to everlasting life.